 - Select how much history you want to clear:

 - Click the drop-down menu next to Time range to clear to choose how much of your history Firefox will clear (the last hour, the last two hours, the last four hours, the current day or everything).

 - Use the check boxes to select what information you want to clear from your history.
 Your choices are described in the What information is included in my history? section above.

 - Click the button.
 The window will close and the items you've selected will be cleared from your history.

 How do I make Firefox clear my history automatically?

-If you need to clear your history every time you use Firefox, you can set it to happen automatically on exit so you don’t forget.
+If you want or need to clear your history every time you use Firefox, you can set it to happen automatically on exit, so you don’t forget.

 Select thepanel and go to the History section.